Smolky/LREV-Hope-Speech-Detection-in-Spanish-2022/README.md

 The dataset is available in the files:

 As a result, we are unable to directly share the entire Tweet text.
-Instead, we realese the dataset with the following metadata for each language: tweet ids, the annotation labels for the three annotators, the agreed sentiment label, and the tweet class (monolingual or code-mixed).
-The dataset has the format below and can be downloaded here : Annotated Dataset for all languages.
-Also, you can download our NaijaSenti paper training and validation set here train_eval_split.
+Instead, we realese the dataset with the Twitter IDs and the labels.
 ```
 dataset/train.tsv
 dataset/dev.tsv